dskabiri/ECS152a-hw2/README.md

 A very basic simulation of Buffer Queues with a Poisson arrival rate and a negative exponential service rate.

-This project makes use of SimPy.
+This project makes use of SimPy and will not work unless it is installed.